EndPointCorp/end-point-blog/2012/01/13/activerecord-callbacks-ecommerce-order.html.md

 ### Step #7: Save

-Finally, if everything's gone through, the order is saved.
+Finally, if everything’s gone through, the order is saved.

 ### Summary

 As I mentioned above, the RailsAdmin controllers were not extended or overridden to handle backroom order processing.
 All of the order processing is represented in the Order model in these active record callbacks.
 This also allows for the frontend order processing controller to be fairly lightweight, which is a standard practice for writing clean MVC code.

-Check out the full list of ActiveRecord callbacks [here](http://guides.rubyonrails.org/active_record_validations_callbacks.html#available-callbacks).
-And check out the Order model for Piggybak [here](https://github.com/stephskardal/piggybak/blob/master/app/models/piggybak/order.rb).
+Check out the full list of ActiveRecord callbacks [here](https://web.archive.org/web/20120125101409/http://edgeguides.rubyonrails.org/active_record_validations_callbacks.html).
+And check out the Order model for Piggybak [here](https://github.com/piggybak/piggybak/blob/master/app/models/piggybak/order.rb).